General Comodule-Contramodule Correspondence: Model Categories

 These are sets of maps.
 If these maps are turned into weak equivalences, the adjunction units and counits for $Y$ and $U$ become isomorphisms in the homotopy categories.
 Recall that the Quillen adjunction $(L\dashv R)$ descends to a pair of adjoint functors between the homotopy categories $\HO (\sC^F)$ and $\HO (\sC_T)$.

-Observe that $Y$ belongs to the set of generating objects of $\sC^T$.
-The corresponding objects $[\![ Y_\bC ]\!]$ form a set of generating objects of $\HO (\sC^F)$.
+Observe that $Y$ belongs to the set of generating objects of $\sC^F$.
+The cofibrant resolutions $Y_\bC$ form a set of generating objects of $\HO (\sC^F)$.
 Thus, the adjunction unit is an isomorphism for all objects in $\HO (\sC^F)$.
 A similar argument shows that the adjunction counit is an isomorphism for all objects in $\HO (\sC_T)$.

 It remains to show the existence of the localisations.
-Since $\sC_T$ is a slice category of a locally presentable category, then it is locally presentable \cite[Rmk.
-3]{CeRoVi}.
-Thus, Proposition~\ref{ind_model_str} yields that $\sC_T$ is a left proper combinatorial model category and so $\LB_{\bB^{\flat}}(\sC_T)$ exists.
-Similarly, Corollary~\ref{ind_model_loc_pres} in combination with the fact that $\sC^F$ is locally presentable, implies that all the conditions for existence of $\RB_{\bA^{\flat}}(\sC^F)$, stated in \cite[Rmk.
+Proposition~\ref{ind_model_str} yields that $\sC_T$ is a left proper combinatorial model category and so $\LB_{\bB^{\flat}}(\sC_T)$ exists.
+Similarly, all the conditions for existence of $\RB_{\bA^{\flat}}(\sC^F)$, stated in \cite[Rmk.
 5.1.2]{Hir}, are met.

 Finally, it is clear that $\LB_{\bB}(\sC_T)=L_{\bB^{\flat}}(\sC_T)$ and $\RB_{\bA}(\sC^F)=R_{\bA^{\flat}}(\sC^F)$. \end{proof}